• Home

 Supermicro last conducted a board-led independent investigation in 2024 following the stunning resignation of its previous auditor, Ernst & Young, in the middle of an audit.
 EY stated in its resignation letter that it could no longer rely on Supermicro management.

-Supermicro then faced being delisted from Nasdaq due to not filing its audited financials on time, and the board appointed its—at the time—newest director Susie Giordano to serve as a special committee of one to investigate.
+Supermicro then faced being delisted from Nasdaq owing to its not filing audited financials on time, and the board appointed its—at the time—newest director Susie Giordano to serve as a special committee of one to investigate.
 Giordano in 2024 worked with law firm Cooley and forensic accounting firm Secretariat Advisors.
-Giordano reviewed the rehiring of employees “who resigned in 2018” following the 2017 investigation, export control matters related to prevention of sales or diversion to restricted countries, and current sales and revenue recognition practices around quarter-ends.
+Giordano reviewed the rehiring of employees “who resigned in 2018” following the 2017 investigation; export control matters related to prevention of sales or diversion to restricted countries; and current sales and revenue recognition practices around quarter-ends.

 The committee reviewed 11 export transactions and “did not see any evidence suggesting that anyone at the company tried to circumvent export control regulations or restrictions, or that anyone at the company was aware that any of its products might be diverted to a prohibited end user or location.”
 The committee did not identify products that were sold to Russian customers or shipped to Russia “in violation of export controls or sanctions laws that were in place when products were shipped.”
 Disclosures to investors about the 2024 investigation did not mention China.

 Based on the results of that independent probe, the committee determined that Supermicro’s CFO, David Weigand, should be replaced with a “new CFO with extensive experience working as a senior finance professional at a large public company.”
 Weigand remains the CFO.
-The committee’s other recommendations included appointing a general counsel and expanding the legal department, appointing a chief compliance officer, and a chief accounting officer.
+The committee’s other recommendations included appointing a general counsel and expanding the legal department, as well as appointing a chief compliance officer and a chief accounting officer.

 In tandem with the latest board investigation, Supermicro also announced it has initiated an internal review of its global trade compliance program, led by general counsel Yitai Hu.
 All findings will be reported directly to the independent board directors, the company said.

 Angel joined the board in March 2025 after 37 years in audit and assurance at Deloitte, including more than two decades in Silicon Valley.
-Liu joined the board in 2019 after retiring as CEO of supply chain solution company Wintec Industries.
+Liu joined the board in 2019 after retiring as CEO of supply-chain solutions company Wintec Industries.

 About the Author